aurovilleresearchplatform/aurovilleresearchplatform.github.io/_posts/2020-12-1-Would-you-like-to-do-research-in-Auroville.md

 There are slightly different procedures for each, especially if you are not an Indian national.

-**Independent research project**
-The Research Platform can support an independent research project from the early stages of creating a proposal to the final ones of dissemination and reporting.
+**Independent research project:** The Research Platform can support an independent research project from the early stages of creating a proposal to the final ones of dissemination and reporting.
 Along the way, we can help you get in touch with relevant participants, offer you a desk to work from while in the field, and give input and feedback on your project.
 As an independent researcher, you are asked to take care of your own visa and you will be asked to pay Auroville’s guest contribution.

-**A research project that responds to a research need** Please have a look at [the Savi website](https://auroville-learning.net/what-you-can-do/research/) for an overview of Auroville’s current research needs to see which project fits you best.
+**A research project that responds to a research need:** Please have a look at [the Savi website](https://auroville-learning.net/what-you-can-do/research/) for an overview of Auroville’s current research needs to see which project fits you best.
 Get in touch with us and let us know which project attracts you.
 We will reach out to the host organisation and see if they can accommodate you as a research volunteer.
 Savi will help you secure a volunteer visa, and you will be asked to pay Auroville’s volunteer contribution.

-**A hybrid project**
-Please reach out to us <a href="mailto:researchplatform@auroville.org.in">researchplatform@auroville.org.in</a> and we will decide together what format makes the most sense.
+**A hybrid project:** Please reach out to us <a href="mailto:researchplatform@auroville.org.in">researchplatform@auroville.org.in</a> and we will decide together what format makes the most sense.

 We encourage everyone to do some form of part-time volunteering besides doing their research.
 It is not only a great way to give back to the community, but also a good opportunity to meet and exchange with Aurovilians and get a good feel for what Auroville is about!